Skip to content

 What this means for your work

-This ingestion process helps ensure that every dataset people rely on is current, governed, and ready to support confident decisions.
+This process helps ensure that every dataset people rely on is current, governed, and ready to support confident decisions.
 By clearly separating data entry, review, and availability, the platform protects data quality while keeping the workflow simple and transparent.